mann1mal/summit-2018-container-lab/labs/lab0/chapter0.md

 Once installed, use the following instructions to SSH to your VM instance: [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).

-TIP: Use the rhte.ppk key located at:  [instructor host](https://instructor.labs.sysdeseng.com/rhte.ppk) as PuTTY uses a different format for its keys.

 ## Getting Set Up
 For the sake of time, some of the required setup has already been taken care of on your AWS VM.
 For future reference though, the easiest way to get started is to head over to the OpenShift Origin repo on github and follow the "[Getting Started](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md)" instructions.
 The instructions cover getting started on Windows, MacOS, and Linux.